 2. Voltage drop

 Voltage drop is the reduction in electrical voltage that occurs as electric current flows through the cable due to its resistance.
+Voltage drop increases with longer distances and higher current loads.
 Excessive voltage drop can cause equipment to operate inefficiently or malfunction.

 3. Cable length

-Longer cable runs have higher resistance, which increases voltage drop.
+Longer cable runs have higher resistance, and this leads to greater voltage drop.
 To compensate, a larger cable size (with a lower resistance per meter) may be required to meet voltage drop limits.

 4. Ambient conditions

-When calculating cable size, you need to consider the conditions of the cable in use, such as temperature, buried cables, or exposure to direct sunlight.
+When calculating cable size, you need to consider the conditions of the cable in use, such as temperature, installation in insulation, burial, or exposure to direct sunlight – all of which can affect a cable’s ability to dissipate heat.
 Here, you may need to look into high temperature cables or harsh environment cables.

 5. Conductor material